pmgysel/alexnet-forwardpath/README.md

 alexNetForward
 ```
 This will run AlexNet in forward path to detect a cat.

+## Understanding Forward Propagation
+There are lots of highly optimized deep learning tools out there, like Berkeley's [Caffe](caffe.berkeleyvision.org), [Torch](torch.ch) or
+Alex Krizhevsky's [cuda-convnet2](https://github.com/akrizhevsky/cuda-convnet2).
+Those tools will help you train and test your CNNs at high speed.
+However if you are new to deep learning, those tools won't help you much to understand the forward path of a CNN.

+The goal of this project is to show you how forward-propagation works exactly in a quick and easy-to-understand way.

 ## Implementation details
 The network is implemented as in the [Caffe](http://caffe.berkeleyvision.org/)